-However, the amount of protection you will have depends on the type of tenancy or licence agreement which you hold.
-It may also depend on when the letting agreement began.
+The amount of protection you have depends on the type of your tenancy or licence agreement.
+It can also depend on when the letting agreement began.

-- The type of tenancy or licence which you hold
+- the type of your tenancy or licence

-- The reason why the landlord wants the property back
+- the reason your landlord wants the property back

 If you have a resident landlord and you share your essential living accommodation with the landlord or a member of the landlord's family, special rules may apply and the landlord may not be required to go to court to evict the tenant.

-In some circumstances, your landlord may only be required to give the occupier reasonable notice and after the notice period has ended the landlord may be able to carry out a peaceful eviction.
-If you have a resident landlord you should always get advice on your tenancy rights.
+In some circumstances, your landlord may only be required to give you reasonable notice and after the notice period has ended, they can carry out a peaceful eviction.

 It is a criminal offence for a landlord or an agent to unlawfully evict a residential occupier.
 Offenders can face fines or even imprisonment.
 We may prosecute offending landlords depending on the quality of the evidence.